redis/redis-doc/commands/geosearch.md

 The command optionally returns additional information using the following options:

 * `WITHDIST`: Also return the distance of the returned items from the specified center.
-The distance is returned in the same unit asspecified for the radius or height and width arguments.
+The distance is returned in the same unit as specified for the radius or height and width arguments.
 * `WITHCOORD`: Also return the longitude and latitude of the matching items.
 * `WITHHASH`: Also return the raw geohash-encoded sorted set score of the item, in the form of a 52 bit unsigned integer.
 This is only useful for low level hacks or debugging and is otherwise of little interest for the general user.